 In the short video above, Dan scolds a reporter for asking how many beds have been delivered, quoting health minister Jenny Mikakos’ April statement of funding 4,000 new ICU beds.
 Dan denies Mikakos made the announcement – clip of Mikakos making the statement follows.

 In November 2017 Dan announced exciting news in this Facebook post (now deleted);

-So to summarize; Dan Andrews, with his extended powers of lockdown until late 2021, is turning Victoria into a prison, along with the destroying personal freedoms and liberties, and all before your newborn baby’s foot ever touches the earth, and he stated the intention back in 2017.
+So to summarize; Dan Andrews, extending his extended powers of lockdown, is turning Victoria into a prison, along with the destroying personal freedoms and liberties, and all before your newborn baby’s foot ever touches the earth, and he stated the intention back in 2017.